aws-samples/amazon-chime-sdk-meeting-summarizer/README.md

   </p>
 </p>

-#DISCLAIMER: This is not approved for usage with AWS employees internally.
+# DISCLAIMER:  ‼️ ‼️ ‼️ ‼️ This is not approved for usage with AWS employees internally.  ‼️ ‼️ ‼️ ‼️ ‼

 ## High level Architecture